 5. Experiment with Flaxseed-Based Products

 There are tons of wholesome products on the market that contain substantial amounts of dietary flaxseeds including whole grain cereals and breads.
-Flaxseed-based crisp breads, are another option.
-Wasa Flax Seed Crisp Bread, for instance, pairs well with fresh vegetables, fruit, lean meats, and low-fat dairy spreads.
-This brand is one of my favorites to enjoy with fresh avocado, goat cheese or as a bread-like side dish for salads.
+Such products pair very well with fresh vegetables, fruit, lean meats, and low-fat dairy spreads.
+You can also enjoy them with fresh avocado, goat cheese or as a wholesome side dish for salads.

 And there you have it!
 Five simple (and delicious) ways to get more flaxseeds in your diet.
 Now, it’s not completely understood whether or not flaxseed oil and other flaxseed-derived supplements offer the same health benefits as dietary flaxseeds.
 But, these may be a good start if you’re still leery about them.